At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 For a long time, it did.

-That was the guilt I carried like a stone in my chest: that they had asked, and I had gone anyway.
+That was the guilt I carried like a stone under my ribs: they had asked, and I had gone anyway.

-Macy had needed to pick up her daughter Demi because of an emergency at her mother’s house.
+Macy needed to pick up her daughter Demi because of an emergency at her mother’s house.
 She called.
-I told her to do what she needed and take the girls along because the detour would be brief.
+I told her to do what she needed and take the girls with her because the detour would be brief.
 On the way back, in the rain, a truck ran a red light.

 Ava and Mia did not.